Honey bee: Apis

-Eastern Apis species include three or four species, including A. koschevnikovi, Apis nigrocincta, and A. cerana.
+Eastern Apis species include three or four species, including A. koschevnikovi, A. nigrocincta, and A. cerana.
 The genetics of the western honey bee (A. mellifera) are unclear.

 Koschevnikov's honey bee

-Koschevnikov's honey bee (Apis koschevnikovi) is often referred to in the literature as the "red bee of Sabah"; however, A. koschevnikovi is pale reddish in Sabah State, Borneo, Malaysia, but a dark, coppery color in the Malay Peninsula and Sumatra, Indonesia.
+Koschevnikov's honey bee (Apis koschevnikovi) is often referred to in the literature as the "red bee of Sabah"; however, A. koschevnikovi is pale reddish in Sabah State, Borneo, Malaysia, but a dark, coppery colour in the Malay Peninsula and Sumatra, Indonesia.
 Its habitat is limited to the tropical evergreen forests of the Malay Peninsula, Borneo and Sumatra and they do not live in tropical evergreen rain forests which extend into Thailand, Myanmar, Cambodia and Vietnam.

 Philippine honey bee

 Apis nigrocincta is a cavity-nesting species.
-The species has rust-colored scapes, legs, and clypeuses, with reddish-tan hair color that covers most of the body.
+The species has rust-coloured scapes, legs, and clypeuses, with reddish-tan hair colour that covers most of the body.

 Eastern honey bee

 Apis cerana, the eastern honey bee proper, is the traditional honey bee of southern and eastern Asia.
 One of its subspecies, the Indian honey bee (A. c. indica), was domesticated and kept in hives in a fashion similar to A. mellifera, though on a more limited, regional scale.

 It has not been possible yet to resolve its relationship to the Bornean honey bee A. c. nuluensis and Apis nigrocincta from the Philippines to satisfaction; some researchers argue that these are indeed distinct species, but that A. cerana as defined is still paraphyletic, consisting of several separate species, though other researchers argue cerana is a single monophyletic species.